Are you looking to build and install DIY solar heating systems yourself?

 - Solar increases the value of your home;

-- Decreases environment pollution by lowering the carbon footprint;
+- Decreases environmental pollution by lowering the carbon footprint;

-- Solar brings considerable savings by lowering electricity expenses;
+- Solar brings considerable savings by reducing electricity expenses;

 - It makes you feel good (because you did something right!).